Life Lesson from Zacchaeus Luke 19:1-10 GBBC 28/09/2025

 We might only wonder if he ever realized how his short stature became a great blessing.
 If it were not necessary for him to climb up the tree to see Jesus, he may have been just another man among the crowd of people lining the streets as Jesus passed by.

-He not only had a physical challenge but also a social challenge –
+He not only had a physical challenge, but also a social challenge –

-B. In his standing in the community.
+- In his standing in the community.
 The head of the tax collectors in their region.
 A position despised among the people.

 Matthew 9:10-11 And it came to pass, as Jesus sat at meat in the house, behold, many publicans and sinners came and sat down with him and his disciples.
 And when the Pharisees saw it, they said unto his disciples, Why eateth your Master with publicans and sinners?

-Zacchaeus was know to be –
+Zacchaeus was known to be –

-II.
-A cheating official.
+- A cheating official.

-A. His community accused him
+- His own community accused him

 Luke 19:7 And when they saw it, they all murmured, saying, That he was gone to be guest with a man that is a sinner.